cofoeducistudent/BANYAN-VIDEOS-CORP-C/README.md

 - The site will allow new customers membership sign-up

-- The site will allow members to access to a member’s section, where they will view members only content
+- The site will allow members to access a member’s section, where they will view members-only content

 - Members will have the ability to complete a profile page to speed up future transactions.